geopaparazzi/libjsqlite-spatialite-android/README.md

          * `Minor hacks ...
 This won't be the one you're looking to clone... `
       * http://code.google.com/p/spatialite-android/
          * `Spatialite for Android`
-            * which noted the link for needed corrections of PROJ.4 4.8.0 bug
+            * which noted the link for needed corrections of a PROJ.4 4.8.0 bug running on android

 ---
 Configuration used presently [2013-12-04]:
-* Android_4.1.1.mk
+* Android_4.1.1.mk [of which `Android.mk` is a copy]
    * iconv-1.13.1.mk
       * using directory `libiconv-1.13.1`
    * sqlite-3080100.mk